IgniteUI/indigo-design-docfx/en/components/select.md

 ## Drop Down Items

 The drop down used for the Select supports two types of items: header and single selection type.
 Through headers, it is possible to organize items in groups.
 In Figma, the Drop Down component utilizes the auto layout option, which makes sure all items are placed accordingly, once you hide or add one or more items.
-In Sketch, the Drop Down uses a smart layout allowing it to adjust accordingly when one or more of its items are set to ~No Symbol.
+In Sketch, the Drop Down uses a Smart Layout allowing it to adjust accordingly when one or more of its items are set to ~No Symbol.
 In Adobe XD you should delete the unnecessary ones, and the layout will adjust through the use of a Stack.

 <img class="responsive-img" src="../images/select_item.png" srcset="../images/select_item@2x.png 2x" />